 Consumers should also take the time to make sure that the handle is riveted to the pan using rivets made out of carbon steel as well.
 If a handle is screwed on to a pan, or if it uses rivets that are made of aluminum or some other material other than carbon steel, then they can loosen over time due to flexing caused by heat differences between the two metals.
 Carbon steel rivets on a carbon steel pan will simply last longer.

-How To Season A Carbon Steel Pan
+How To Season a Carbon Steel Pan

-Remove The Factory Wax Or Grease Coating
+Remove The Factory Wax or Grease Coating

 The first step is to remove the wax or grease coating that was placed on the pan to protect it from oxidation during transit.
 Using hot water, dish soap and a stiff brush, thoroughly scrub the surface of the pan.
 When that’s done, dry the pan and place it on a burner to finish drying it.
 Now you can move on to the next step of removing the factory coating.